mrodan/A5-UF-Translator/README.md

 # A5-UF-Translator
 ## CEN 4721 Spring 2021 .
-Simple web application that will allow users to communicate with each other in two languages.
+Simple web application that will allow International Students from the University of Florida to communicate with each other in any language.

 ###### First instructions (step 1):
 1) Clone repository